solygambas/kotlin-projects/playground/25-guessing-game/README.md

 - using live data.
 - restricting direct access to a view model's proerties using backing properties.
 - adding a game over property.
+- implementing data binding.
+- using data binding to call methods.

 Based on [Head First Android Development: A Brain-Friendly Guide](https://www.amazon.com/Head-First-Android-Development-Brain-Friendly/dp/1449362184) by David Griffiths and Dawn Griffiths (2021).